Free Public Entry

 MusicOn+ InterArts Festival Art Application Terms and Conditions

-Eligible students may submit up to three (3) artworks for review.
+Eligible students may submit up to total three (3) artworks for review, including the XCAC Winner Entry and the Open Call.
 Please prepare your files according to our submission guidelines.

 1